audstanley/DrRacketImageConverter/README.md

 You will be prompted to input the name of the image that you want to convert to dr. racket (the image must be in the image folder).
 Then you will be prompted to give a multiplier in order to blow up the image.
 If you want to keep the pixel size the same as the orginal image then your multiplier would be: 1.
+Finally, indicate whether you want the pixels to be a circle or square.

 #### Options: